zxc916684603/ecs/intl.en-US/User Guide/Instances/Change configurations/Upgrade configurations of Subscription instances.md

 # Upgrade configurations of Subscription instances {#concept_jl1_2bf_5db .concept}

-The **Upgrade Configuration** feature helps you to upgrade the specifications of your Subscription instances to meet your business needs.
-However, you may have to pay the price difference  for the upgrade.
-While you are changing the instance type, you can also perform any of the following operations:
+If a Subscription instance type cannot meet your business needs, you can upgrade the instance type by using the feature of upgrading configurations.

+Apart from upgrading the instance type, you can use this feature to do the following:

--   **Convert the billing method of cloud disks** that are used as data disks from Pay-As-You-Go to Subscription.
-Note that you cannot change the billing method of system disks.
+-   **Convert the billing method of data disks**: Convert the billing method of data disks from Pay-As-You-Go to Subscription.
+The billing method of system disks cannot be changed.
--   **Adjust the Internet bandwidth** of a VPC-Connected ECS instance that no EIP address is bound to or a classic network-connected ECS instance.
-You can use this feature to assign an Internet IP address to the instance.
+-   **Change the Internet bandwidth**: Adjust the Internet bandwidth.
+This applies to the instances in a classic network and instances in a VPC that are not bound with EIPs.
+If you do not purchase the Internet bandwidth when creating an instance, no public IP address is assigned.
+In this case, you can use this feature to assign a public IP address to the instance when needed.

 ## Fees {#section_u4k_fyd_xdb .section}